rgg1/lobby-local/docs/source/troubleshooting.rst

 Getting Help
 ------------

-If you encounter any issues or have questions that are not covered in this troubleshooting guide, please open an issue on the [LobbyView Python Package GitHub repository](https://github.com/lobbyview/LobbyViewPythonPackage).
+If you encounter any issues or have questions that are not covered in this troubleshooting guide, please open an issue on the LobbyView Python Package GitHub repository: https://github.com/lobbyview/LobbyViewPythonPackage.
 When opening an issue, provide as much detail as possible, including:

 - The version of the LobbyView package you are using.
 - The specific error message or exception you encountered.